What is AI Psychosis?

 First Identified: 2023

-The term "AI psychosis" was first proposed by Danish psychiatrist Soren Dinesen Ostergaard, a professor at Aarhus University Hospital, in a 2023 letter to the Australian & New Zealand Journal of Psychiatry.
+The term "AI psychosis" was first proposed by Danish psychiatrist Soren Dinesen Ostergaard, a professor at Aarhus University Hospital, in a 2023 letter to the Schizophrenia Bulletin.
 He observed patterns in patients whose psychotic symptoms appeared to be triggered or worsened by their interactions with AI chatbots.

-- Psychiatrist Keith Sakata at UCSF reported treating 12 patients with AI-related psychotic symptoms by early 2025
+- Psychiatrist Keith Sakata at UCSF reported treating 12 patients with AI-related psychotic symptoms by early 2025, one of the first clinical signals

 How AI Psychosis Manifests